 Sean, a triathlete, enjoys keeping active and has raced a number of half-ironman competitions.
 In his downtime, Sean loves movies and reading.
 He and his family are excited to experience Vietnamese culture and cuisine.

 Sean will be joined by his wife, Nozomi who is currently looking after their son, Kaz, age 1 1/2.
-Nozomi is also a qualified teacher with a passion for EAL, English, and Japanese language.
+Nozomi is also a qualified teacher with a passion for EAL, English, and Japanese.

-Education: Post Graduate Diploma in Education (Edith Cowan University), Post Graduate Certificate in Education (Buckingham University), Graduate Certificate in Occupational Health and Safety Management (Curtin University), Bachelor of Education (Edith Cowan University), Bachelor of Commerce (Accounting) (Deakin University)
+Education: Post Graduate Diploma in Education (Edith Cowan University, Australia), Post Graduate Certificate in Education (Buckingham University), Graduate Certificate in Occupational Health and Safety Management (Curtin University), Bachelor of Education (Edith Cowan University, Australia), Bachelor of Commerce (Accounting) (Deakin University, Australia)

 Ellen Mussleman (USA)

 MS History Teacher

 Ellen will be joining us from Qatar where she currently teaches at SEK International School in Doha.
 The first half of her adult life, however, was spent as an archeologist working in swamps, caves, deserts, and forests.